ibm-cloud-docs/Cloudant/offerings/bluemix.md

 no longer exceeds the number that is provisioned.
 It might help to think of the sliding 1-second window as being any consecutive period of 1,000 milliseconds.

-For example, if you are on the Standard plan with provisioned for 200 lookups per second, your account might make a maximum of 200 lookup requests during a consecutive period of 1,000 milliseconds (1 second).
+For example, the Standard plan is provisioned for 200 lookups per second.
+Your account might make a maximum of 200 lookup requests during a consecutive period of 1,000 milliseconds (1 second).
 Subsequent lookup requests made during the sliding 1,000-millisecond period are rejected until the number of lookup requests in that period drops to less than 200 again.

 When a request is rejected because the number of events is exceeded,